 The Contractor is required to provide a representative who will be responsible for the delivery of the project.
 The Contractor’s representative will liaise with GDC’s Project and Contract manager for the project.

-The Contractor will submit [ weekly/fortnightly/monthly] progress reports to GDC’s Project and Contract manager for the project providing as a minimum the following information:
+The Contractor will submit [ weekly/fortnightly] progress reports to GDC’s Project and Contract manager for the project providing as a minimum the following information:

 Details of progress against agreed timescales